lcdm-uiuc/info490-fa16/Week12/lesson1.md

-# Week X Lesson 1 #
+# Week 12 Lesson 1 #
-## XYZ ##
+## Relational Database ##

-In this lesson you will learn about XZYZ
+In this lesson, you will start learning about data persistence techniques by using Python.
+First, you will review using basic file I/O to save Python data.
+Next, you will learn about Pickling, a Python technique for saving and restoring data  by using a custom Python format.
+Third, you will learn about relational databases, including the basic relational database concepts such as database roles and the ACID test.
+Finally you will learn about the SQLite database that we will use to demonstrate relational database concept in this course.

 ###Objectives ###

-By the end of this lesson, you will:
+By the end of this lesson, you will be able to:

-- Know
+- Understand the concept of pickling data.
+- Understand relational database technology
-- Know
+- Understand database roles.
+- Understand the ACID test.
-- Understand
+- Understand the basic concepts behind the Sqlite database

 ### Time Estimate ###